Philippines tourism video used pictures from other countries

 The Philippines tourism department has launched an investigation after a video to advertise the holiday destination showed pictures from other countries, it was reported.

-The Department of Tourism of the archipelago nation removed the promotional video shortly after uploading it on Facebook after a Filipino blogger pointed at the faux pas.
+The Department of Tourism of the archipelago nation removed the promotional video shortly after uploading it on Facebook after a Filipino blogger pointed out the faux pas.

 In a statement, advertising agency DDB “profusely" apologised to the Department of Tourism, acknowledging that it was an “unfortunate oversight” on their part.